umbertozanovello/MagnetTestStation/README.md

 ## Required Material

+- 1 Arduino UNO
+	- alternatively any Arduino board provided with a USB interface, one Vcc and GND pin and one analog input pin
-- Arduino board
+- 1 USB cable (to connect the Arduino board to the computer)
+- 3 jumper cables (to connect the Hall sensor to the Arduino board)
-- A1324LUA-T Hall sensor
+- 1 A1324LUA-T Hall sensor
-- 3D Printer for printing the frame
+- 1 computer (with Windows or Linux)
+- frame and spacer parts as provided in this repository (see [CAD models](./CAD-Model/) or the respective [release]() for STL exports); manufacturing them requires access to a 3D printer

+**Software dependencies:**

-- Python 3 with the following libraries installed:
+Python 3 with the following libraries installed:

 - PyQt6
 - numpy
 - pyserial

 ## Description